Autonomous Recordation Agent

 - See SaaS Usage Metering for a billing-focused integration

-- Review Billing & Pricing to understand credit consumption
+- Review Billing Overview to understand plan usage